dsayan154/thanos-receiver-demo/README.md

 {"tenant_id":"b"} 1
 {"tenant_id":"cluster"} 17
 ```
 Either of the above outputs show that, *cluster*, *a* and *b* prometheus tenants are having 17, 1 and 1 scrape targets up and running.
 All these data are getting stored in thanos-receiver in real time by prometheus' [remote write queue](https://prometheus.io/docs/practices/remote_write/#remote-write-characteristics).
+This model creates an oportunity for the tenant side prometheus to be nearly stateless yet maintain data resiliency.